motion/orbit/notes/next.md

 ## Profiles

 First need to design out really ideal profiles.
-Make peek a bit bigger.
 Then need to figure out what it would take to show that.

 ## Events/Updates